The Looker Data Dictionary is different from the Data Dictionary Block.

 Navigating to the Looker Data Dictionary

 Users can navigate to the Data Dictionary from:

 - The list of installed applications and extensions in the Browse menu

-You can also access it from the Looker Marketplace under Applications by clicking the Data Dictionary tile icon, clicking Open, and then clicking on the Data Dictionary icon.
+Users can also access it from the Looker Marketplace under Applications by clicking the Data Dictionary tile, clicking Open, and then clicking on the Data Dictionary icon.

 In the Looker Data Dictionary, users with

 explore permissions on a model can select this model and view its metadata, including its Explores and each Explore’s list of fields, grouped by view.
 The Looker Data Dictionary displays the selected model’s Explores in the left sidebar and the selected Explore’s views and fields on the main part of the page.

 Users can collapse the sidebar by clicking the < icon.